 Geckoboard's 60+ data sources pull in data from your everyday tools.
 You can also connect your own data via Spreadsheets, Databases, and our Datasets API.

 Add data tracked in a Google Sheet or Excel file to your dashboard.
-Available on our free plan.
+Also available on our free plan.

 Connect your PostgreSQL, MySQL and Redshift SQL database to your Geckoboard account, enabling you to set up widgets which query that database regularly.
 Only available on Pro plans.

 Send any other data from in-house systems and third party tools with this flexible solution for developers.
 Only available on Pro plans.